orxfun/orx-meta/README.md

 screen.draw();
 ```

+The solution looks concise and ergonomic, similar to the alternative approaches with trait objects or enums.

+This implementation provides us the following properties.

+#### **<span style="color:green">pros</span>**

+* It is open for extension.
+Another codebase can define a new component, implement `Draw` for it and add it to the screen.
+* No heap allocation required for the components.
+There is not even an allocation for a `Vec`.
+* No virtual method calls, all draw calls are statically dispatched.
+Further, there is no run-time branching. screen.draw() call can completely be inlined by the compiler as `btn1.draw(); btn2.draw(); sbox.draw(); btn3.draw();`.
+* No boilerplate code is required.
+We only define the **identity** and **composition** definitions of the shared behavior, `Draw`.

+#### **<span style="color:red">cons</span>**

+* `Screen` is a new type specific to the `Draw` trait, it has two generic parameters and it is more complex than the `Vec` wrappers that can be used in the alternative solutions.

+#### The Macro

-The [`define_queue`](https://docs.rs/orx-meta/latest/orx_meta/macro.define_queue.html) macro contains two blocks:
+[`define_queue`](https://docs.rs/orx-meta/latest/orx_meta/macro.define_queue.html) macro contains two blocks:

-* The `queue` block is straightforward.
-We just provides the names of the three types.
-We name the statically typed queue trait as `StScreen`, the empty queue struct as `EmptyScreen` and the non-empty queue struct as `Screen`.
+* The `queue` block is just giving names to (i) the statically-typed queue trait, (ii) empty queue struct and (iii) non-empty queue struct.
-* The `elements` block is central to the zero-cost composition idea.
-We provide a comma-separated list of traits that each of the heterogeneous elements of the queue must implement.
-This prevents us from pushing an element without `Draw` implementation to the screen.
+* The `elements` block is the important part.
+Here, we provide a comma-separated list of traits that define the common behavior of heterogeneous elements of the queue.

-Furthermore, we require the empty queue and non-empty queue structs to implement the common behavior.
+Then, the macro defines the queue types exactly as we saw in the expansion with only one difference.
+It adds the traits listed in elements as requirements to elements of the queues, and it requires the queues to implement these traits themselves.

 * We implement `Draw for EmptyScreen` where we define the behavior in the absence of an element.
 * We implement `Draw for Screen` where we define how to compose the common behavior when there are multiple elements.

-And this is sufficient to achieve the following **<span style="color:green">pros</span>**:

-* It is open for extension.
-Another codebase can implement a new component and add it to the screen.
-* No heap allocation required.
-Memory layout of the `screen` above is identical to the `struct MyScreen(Button, Button, SelectBox, Button)`.
-Further, there is not even an allocation for the `Vec`.
-* No virtual method calls, all `draw` calls are statically dispatched.
-Further, there is no run-time branching.
-Final `screen.draw()` call can completely be inlined by the compiler as `btn1.draw(); btn2.draw(); sbox.draw(); btn3.draw();`.

-On the other hand, this approach has the following **<span style="color:red">con</span>** compared to the alternatives:

-* `Screen` is a new type specific to the `Draw` trait, has two generic parameters and it is more complex than the `Vec` wrappers used in the alternative approaches.

-Notice that the types and macros defined in this crate aim to overcome this complexity and achieve the convenient use pattern illustrated above.

-### B. Generic Builder

 Note that it is possible to omit the `elements` block in the macro.
 In this case, we could've added literally any elements to the queue, while the queue would be statically-typed in its elements.

+### B. Generic Builder

-This is an ad-hoc struct.
+And a statically-typed queue of anything is an ad-hoc struct.

-We already have ad-hoc structs though, tuples.
+We already have tuples for this.

-However, the statically-typed queue can still be useful in other ways, one of which is to define a generic type-safe builder for anything.
+However, incremental build capability of queues come in handy.
+For instance, it allows us to create a generic builder that we can use for any struct.
+Since the queues are statically-typed in its elements, the builder prevents calling push with wrong types or in wrong order, and prevents us from finishing early or late.

 ```rust
 use orx_meta::queue::*;